Spectral asymptotics for contracted tensor ensembles: Introduction

 where $\#(B_1) \geq \cdots \geq \#(B_{\#(\pi)})$.
 Theorems \ref{thm:contracted_tensor_ensemble} and \ref{thm:concentrationofmixedmoments} still hold for a general variance profile $(\sigma_\lambda^2)_{\lambda \vdash d}$, but with a less tractable formula for the covariance

-\begin{eg}[A constant variance profile] Even in the case of the constant variance profile $\sigma_\lambda^2 \equiv 1$, the covariance in \eqref{eq:general_covariance} can be difficult to compute.
+\begin{example}[A constant variance profile] Even in the case of the constant variance profile $\sigma_\lambda^2 \equiv 1$, the covariance in \eqref{eq:general_covariance} can be difficult to compute.
 If $d = 3$, then the covariance amounts to a single inner product

 In particular, the marginals of the limiting family $(s_i)_{i \in I}$ are always standard semicircular $\calK_{i, i} = 1$ and asymptotic orthogonality is still equivalent to asymptotic freeness.
 This is no longer the case for $d \geq 4$ even if we restrict to common contracting vectors.
 For example, if $d = 4$, the covariance can be written as